epi155/recfm/recfm-maven-plugin/README.md

 To introduce the <a name='fld.audit'>audit</a> attribute see section [5.4](#54).

 <a name='fld.ovfl'>onOverflow</a> indicates what to do if you try to set a value whose length is greater than the
 defined one.
-It is possible to set `TruncLeft`, `TruncRight` and `Error`, in the first two cases the value is truncated, respectively to the left or to the right, in the last case an exception is thrown.
+It is possible to set `Trunc` and `Error`, in the first two cases the value is truncated, respectively to the left or to the right, in the last case an exception is thrown.

 <a name='fld.unfl'>onUnderflow</a> indicates what to do if you try to set a value whose length is less than the defined
 one.
-It is possible to set `PadLeft`, `PadRight` and `Error`, in the first two cases the value is padded respectively to the left or to the right, in the last case an exception is thrown.
+It is possible to set `Pad` and `Error`, in the first two cases the value is padded respectively to the left or to the right, in the last case an exception is thrown.

 <a name='fld.pchr'>padchar</a> indicates the character to use for padding, in case of underflow.